-There are some 12 million adults age 65 and older who live alone — more women than men — according to Pew Research Center.
+About 12 million adults age 65 and older live alone, according to Pew Research Center.

-Many find freedom in being single, but it costs more for one person to support a household than two sharing overhead.
+Many find freedom in being single, but it can be difficult for one person to support a household financially.

 Tip: Don’t touch home equity.
-If your retirement is looking shaky, don’t even consider using home equity for non-essentials like remodeling.
-Treat it like an emergency fund.
+If your retirement is looking shaky, don’t even consider using home equity for nonessentials like remodeling.
+Treat the equity like an emergency fund.